How To Get Around Tulum: 5 Best Ways

 You can get to Tulum from Playa Del Carmen, Cancun, and other places using the ADO Bus.

-The main ADO Bus Tulum terminal is in the Centro area; this is where most buses depart from and come to.
+The main ADO Bus Tulum terminal is in the Centro area.
+This is where most buses depart from and come to.
 The ADO Tulum Ruins Terminal is another ADO Terminal a bit North.

 How To Get Around Tulum at Night

-Always go out with friends, never alone, and if you do decide to go alone, make sure it’s in the Centro area and your hotel/hostel is nearby!
+When getting around Tulum at night, you must take a few precautions.
+Always go out with friends, never alone, and if you do decide to go alone, make sure it’s in Tulum Town, and walking at night, stick to well-lit roads with other fellow travellers nearby.

 Is it safe to walk in Tulum at Night?

+Walking in deserted areas at night or places with minimal people is unsafe in Tulum.
 Generally, it’s best to take a taxi at night when going and coming from places.

 Tips for Getting Around Tulum